open-telemetry/oteps/text/0119-standard-system-metrics.md

 - **usage** - an instrument that measures an amount used out of a known total amount should be called `entity.usage`.
 For example, `system.filesystem.usage` for the amount of disk spaced used.
 A measure of the amount of an unlimited resource consumed is differentiated from **usage**.
 This may be time, data, etc.
 - **utilization** - an instrument that measures a *value ratio* of usage (like percent, but in the range `[0, 1]`) should be called `entity.utilization`.
 For example, `system.memory.utilization` for the ratio of memory in use.
 - **time** - an instrument that measures passage of time should be called `entity.time`.
 For example, `system.cpu.time` with varying values of label `state` for idle, user, etc.
 - **io** - an instrument that measures bidirectional data flow should be called `entity.io` and have labels for direction.
-For example, `system.net.io`.
+For example, `system.network.io`.
 - Other instruments that do not fit the above descriptions may be named more freely.
-For example, `system.swap.page_faults` and `system.net.packets`.
+For example, `system.swap.page_faults` and `system.network.packets`.
 Units do not need to be specified in the names since they are included during instrument creation, but can be added if there is ambiguity.

 ## Internal details